 Description: Enable or disable pre-OS support for Thunderbolt devices attached to the Thunderbolt 3 port.
-To use a device in the pre-boot environment, authorize it in the operating system or set the Security level to No Security.
+If you select Enabled, Thunderbolt devices are connected automatically.
+If you select Pre-Boot ACL, to use a device in the pre-boot environment, authorize it in the operating system or set the Security level to No Security.
 To boot from a device, configure it by selecting Startup → Boot.